omwani-jade/Healthcare/README.md

 ## Usage
 - Upload your SOP or compliance document via the frontend.
 - Validate the document and review findings.
-- Export a comprehensive PDF report with AI-generated remediation advice.

 ## License
 This project is for demonstration and internal use only.
-Please review third-party library licenses before production use.